esbenkc/Emma/README.md

   * sorenorm@live.dk
   * Aarhus University, [CINeMa](https://inema.webflow.io)

-#### SOKRATES
+#### Emma
-A new domain general validation dataset called SOKRATES that exceeds current validation methods in both complexity and quality, created with a proprietary advanced, adaptive tool for supervised machine learning data collection utilizing a citizen science approach.
+A new domain general validation dataset called Emma that exceeds current validation methods in both complexity and quality, created with a proprietary advanced, adaptive tool for supervised machine learning data collection utilizing a citizen science approach.
 It consists of a large amount of coders with a wide demographic representation and sentences scored in a four-dimensional emotional circumplex space that allows for future multidimensional, fine-grained machine learning based Danish sentiment analysis (SA).

 If you are Danish, you can help improve the tool by rating the sentences or sharing the form (it updates with new sentences for every trial): https://forms.gle/rhGmE8QZRQpp74WNA

 #### Sentida V2
 Additionally, this repository has the new state-of-the-art Danish sentiment analysis tool upgraded from the previous state-of-the-art Sentida to V2.
-Sentida V2 shows significant improvement in classifying sentiment in text compared to Sentida (p < 0.01) in three different validation datasets (TP, TP2, SOKraTES).
+Sentida V2 shows significant improvement in classifying sentiment in text compared to Sentida (p < 0.01) in three different validation datasets (TP, TP2, Emma).

 Built from the previous iteration of state-of-the-art Danish SA, [Sentida](https://github.com/guscode/sentida) and programmed from the [VADER](https://github.com/cjhutto/vaderSentiment) sentiment analysis python implementation.